Knowledge Base

 It can lead users to leave your site, increasing your bounce rate.
 Google interprets this behavior as a sign that your site is not providing valuable content or a good user experience, consequently lowering your rank in SERP.

-The process of image optimization for page speed should be an essential part of your SEO strategy.
+The process to make images load faster on website should be an essential part of your SEO strategy.
 By optimizing your images, you not only create a better user experience but also increase your website's ranking potential, as page speed is a significant ranking factor used by search engines like Google.
 Thus, optimizing images for speed should be a priority for every webmaster.

 Tools to Identify Image-Related Issues on Your Website